 Stats in Mythic+ are currently pretty simple, you want to focus on intellect.
 Right now haste/crit are our most dominant stats.
 Intellect is still great, so typically you will use highest ilvl pieces.
 General priority can be followed as such:

 Haste/Crit > Intellect > Vers > Mastery

-Since we can’t swap gear in Mythic+ anymore, this choice is going to come down to what your group needs in terms of trash or boss damage.
-Similar to azerite traits, check out the trinket sims to get a rough idea of where things end up right now for Shadow Priests in Mythic+.
+Since we can't swap gear in Mythic+ anymore, this choice is going to come down to what your group needs in terms of trash or boss damage.
+Similar to azerite traits, check out the charts website to get a rough idea of where things end up right now for Shadow Priests in Mythic+.
 Generally speaking, we recommend you target the following: